-- 5.4 Progress against the audit plan, and the content of the plan itself, will be kept under review by the Audit and Risk Manager in liaison with the Head of Finance and the Strategic Director (Finance).
+5.4 Progress against the audit plan, and the content of the plan itself, will be kept under review by the Audit and Risk Manager in liaison with the Responsible Financial Officer.
 Given the length of the Strategic Audit Plan this ongoing review will be particularly important to ensure it continues to tackle topical issues.
-Where there is a need for material changes to the plan (i.e. affecting over 20% of the planned assignments) a revised plan will be re-submitted to Audit and Resources Scrutiny and Overview Committee for approval.
-The Committee will also be advised of performance against the audit plan together with recommendations arising from audit reviews and progress in implementing recommendations. - 5.5 Internal Audit will comply with the Auditing Practices Board's Guidance for Internal Auditors, as interpreted by CIPFA's Code of Practice for Internal Audit in Local Government in the UK, and staff are expected to comply with any other appropriate professional standards.
+Where there is a need for material changes to the plan (i.e. affecting over 20% of the planned assignments) a revised plan will be re-submitted to Audit and Resources Scrutiny Committee for approval.
+The Committee will also against the audit be advised of performance plan together with recommendations arising from audit reviews and progress in implementing recommendations.

+5.5 Internal Audit will comply with the Auditing Practices Board's Guidance for Internal Auditors, as interpreted by CIPFA's Code of Practice for Internal Audit in Local Government in the UK, and staff are expected to comply with any other relevant professional standards.
 The Audit and Risk Manager will ensure that there is an up to date Internal Audit Manual in place setting out expected standards for the service, and will monitor compliance with these standards, including those in relation to the planning, conduct and reporting of audit assignments.
-Relevant training will be provided to ensure auditors have the level of skills necessary to undertake their roles. - 5.6 Where necessary to ensure an adequate, effective and professional audit service is provided, the Audit and Risk Manager will buy in resources from external providers to supplement internal resources.
-Internal Audit will aim to co-operate effectively with the external auditor and ensure that appropriate reliance can be placed on Internal Audit's activities. - 5.7 Emphasis will be on assurance work but the service will provide consultancy services where it has available resources.
-The very highest priority will be accorded to ensuring Section 151 compliance and compliance with the Accounts and Audit Regulations. - 5.8 The reporting approach for Internal Audit, aimed at delivering the outcomes of its work effectively, is set out in the Internal Audit Manual and Internal Audit shall comply with this protocol. - 5.9 In the delivery of each assignment, Internal Audit will look to make practical recommendations based on the findings of the work and discuss these with management such that management commit to an appropriate action plan for implementing any necessary improvements to the control environment.
+Relevant training will be provided to ensure auditors have the level of skills necessary to undertake their roles.

+5.6 Where necessary, to ensure an adequate, effective and professional audit service is provided, the Audit and Risk Manager will buy in resources from external providers to supplement internal resources.
+Internal Audit will aim to co-operate effectively with the external auditor and ensure that appropriate reliance can be placed on Internal Audit's activities.

+5.7 Emphasis will be on assurance work but the service will provide consultancy services where it has available resources.
+The very highest priority will be accorded to ensuring compliance with section 151 of the Local Government 1972 and with the Accounts and Audit Regulations.
+When undertaking consultancy work, Internal Audit will advise client personnel of its temporarily amended role and responsibilities.

+5.8 The reporting approach for Internal Audit, aimed at delivering the outcomes of its work effectively, is set out in the Internal Audit Manual and Internal Audit shall comply with this protocol.

+5.9 In the delivery of each assignment, Internal Audit will look to make practical recommendations based on the findings of the work and discuss these with management such that management commit to an appropriate action plan for implementing any necessary improvements to the control environment.